Ces-D/Puzzle-Dragons/README.md

 ## Files

 Content Folder contains the web scraping functions using BS4.
-Player folder contains the Monster-Box. dungeons.py and monsgit ters.py files instantiate the requests for relvant data.
+Player folder contains the Monster-Box. dungeons.py and monsters.py files instantiate the requests for relevant data.
 <br><br>

 This repo is still being worked on, but any assistance if anyone is reading this is appreciated.